 I rather rudely failed to introduce myself properly when I was wheeled into my new ward last night, I had other things, both on my mind; and indeed my penis.
 My secluded section of the ward thankfully has just four beds.
-Diagonally opposite me was a much older man who was asleep last evening when I arrived and remains fast asleep this morning, at least I hope he is asleep.
+Diagonally opposite me is a much older man who was asleep last evening when I arrived and remains fast asleep this morning; at least I hope he is asleep.
 In the beds directly opposite and next to my bed are two very well spoken gents, presumably in their late 60s.
-They had already established a bit of a rapport with each other and were currently discussing classical music concerts that they attended recently.
+They have already established a bit of a rapport with each other and are currently discussing classical music concerts that they attended recently.
 Should I chip in and mention that I took my son to see David Gilmour at the Royal Albert Hall a few weeks ago?
 Best not.
-Instead I listened carefully trying to tune into their refined accents to determine which one of these aristocratic sounding gentleman was the one who had been moaning in agony and bawling “FUCK THIS FOR A GAME OF FUCKING SOLDIERS”, all night long.
+Instead I listen carefully trying to tune into their refined accents to determine which one of these aristocratic sounding gentleman was the one who had been moaning in agony and bawling “FUCK THIS FOR A GAME OF FUCKING SOLDIERS”, all night long.

 While Tori and I settle back down to await the consultant urologist let me digress once again with a short tale about when we once visited Tori’s paternal grandparents…

 Tori’s Grandma, Violet, was very prim and she was very proper.
 Poor grammar was always corrected, manners strictly adhered to and principles and decency upheld at all times.
 Woe betide anyone who pushed these unyielding rubrics.
 Old school mistress and marine drill sergeants never forget how to instil unquestionable subservience into their congregate.
 For clarity, I should stress that I’m pretty sure she was a school mistress rather than a drill sergeant.
 Ninety-nine percent positive.